sergiocasero/votlin-app/README.md

  - Thanks to @Kotlin team, take a look to KotlinConf app -> https://github.com/JetBrains/kotlinconf-app
  - Thanks to @MarcinMaskala, He has 2 multiplatform repos that are really helpful -> https://github.com/MarcinMoskala
  - Thanks to @wiyarmir, he has also a multiplatform project that could help you -> https://github.com/wiyarmir
- - Thanks to @VictorFrias for the Votlin logo!
+ - Thanks to @victorfriasv for the Votlin logo!
 Looks really nice! :) -> https://www.linkedin.com/in/victorfriasv

  ### License